rust-basel/fullstack-rust-workshop/src/adding-items.md

 Now we are going to add items from our frontend!

-Therefore we will add a form, that will `post` new items to our backend.
+To achieve this, we will add a form that will `post` new items to our backend.
 After sending the new item, the list will be fetched again, so we have the latest list.

 ## Creating a helper function

 Let's first create a client function, that sends the post request to our backend.
-It's similar to the `get_items` function, we have already written.
+It's similar to the `get_items` function we have already written.
 Go to the `main.rs` of your frontend and create a `post_item` function.

 ```rust